2060-io/credo-ts-didcomm-ext/packages/shorten-url/README.md

     await disableShortUrlLocally(shortenedUrl)
     await agent.modules.shortenUrl.deleteById({ recordId: shortenUrlRecord.id })
-    // The Ack mandated by https://didcomm.org/shorten-url/1.0/ is already sent by the handler.
+    // The Ack mandated by https://didcomm.org/shorten-url/1.0/ is already sent back to the long-url-provider by the handler.
   },
 )
 ```

-> **Important:** Only the `url-shortener` role may call `invalidateShortenedUrl`.
-The long-url-provider receives the message, emits the event above, and automatically acknowledges it per the protocol.
+> **Important:** Only the `long-url-provider` role may call `invalidateShortenedUrl`.
+The url-shortener receives the message, emits the event above, and automatically acknowledges it per the protocol.
 This keeps both agents aligned with the [invalidate-shortened-url](https://didcomm.org/shorten-url/1.0/#invalidate-shortened-url) flow.

-#### Confirming the Ack on the url-shortener

-Per the spec, the Ack sent by the long-url-provider carries the `~thread.thid` of the `invalidate-shortened-url` request.
-That value matches the `messageId` returned by `invalidateShortenedUrl`, so you can reconcile successful invalidations when the Ack arrives.

-This pattern keeps the url-shortener informed that the long-url-provider accepted and acknowledged the invalidation, mirroring the DIDComm 1.0 requirement without writing a custom Ack reply.
+The Ack is fully handled for you; the returned `messageId` equals the `~thread.thid` if you need to correlate logs or metrics.

 ---